Hurwitz Theory of Elliptic Orbifolds, I: Surface tilings and Hurwitz theory

+All vertices of the tiling map to a specified point $p$, and the map from $\Sigma_0\rightarrow X_N-\{p\}$ is orbifold-unramified.
+The flat metric on $\Sigma$ is the pullback of the flat metric on $X_N$.
+The ramification orders can thus be read off from the cone angles of the metric on $\Sigma$.
+Since $\Sigma_0$ has no cone points, the order of ramification of a point in $\Sigma_0$ is constant over a given point $q\in X_N -\{p\}$, and equal to the order of ramification of the orbifold chart centered at $q$.
+Over $p$, the cone angles of the metric on $\Sigma$ are all integer multiples of the cone angle at $p\in X_N$, and this integer multiple is the ramification order.

-\begin{proof} We have seen how to produce a cover from a tiled surface.
-Conversely, given a covering of the elliptic orbifold with the appropriate ramification profile, we may lift the quotient of the tile on each orbifold to produce a tiling of the cover. \end{proof}
+Thus, we have seen how to produce a branched cover from a tiled surface.
+Conversely, given a covering of the elliptic orbifold with the appropriate ramification profile, we may lift the quotient of the tile on each orbifold to produce a tiling of the cover.
+As above, the cone angles of the pullback flat metric are determined by the orders of ramification.

+Finally, we compare the two notions of equivalence: Two branched coverings $\sigma\,:\,\Sigma\rightarrow X$ and $\sigma'\,:\,\Sigma'\rightarrow X$ are equivalent if and only if there is a map $\psi\,:\Sigma\rightarrow \Sigma'$ making the triangle commute.
+Given two equivalent tilings, the isometry between them produces an isomorphism of branched covers.
+Conversely, two equivalent branched covers produce the same tiling since the tiling can be reconstructed from the branched cover.
+In particular, this applies to automorphisms: The group of deck transformations $\textrm{Aut}\,\sigma$ coincides with the oriented automorphism group of the tiling. \end{proof}